One spec, many agents, the best diff wins.

-Aigon ships four modes — Drive, Fleet, Autopilot, and Swarm.
-Here's Fleet in 30 seconds:
+You can run Aigon in four modes — Drive, Fleet, Autopilot, and Swarm.

-3. Evaluation complete — winner, Claude Code merged, with the best from Cursor implementation
+3. Evaluation is complete — merge the winner (Claude Code), include the best parts from the Cursor implementation

 Evaluation complete — winner selected and merged